Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: System Model and Preliminaries

 Every node in the network can transmit update packets over the shared channel, reporting information on the state of its source to the receiver.
-In this work we focus on random access medium sharing policies, commonly employed in practical settings, and consider two variations of the slotted ALOHA protocol \cite{Abramson77:PacketBroadcasting} presented in details in Sec.~\ref{sec:policies}.
+In this work we focus on random access medium sharing policies, commonly employed in practical settings, and consider two variations of the slotted ALOHA protocol \cite{Abramson77:PacketBroadcasting} presented in detail in Sec.~\ref{sec:policies}.
 Accordingly, three possible slot outcomes can be seen at the receiver: i) \emph{idle}, i.e., no transmission is performed; ii) \emph{singleton}, i.e., only one source has transmitted; iii) \emph{collision}, i.e., two or more packets were sent concurrently.
 In the remainder, we assume the well-known collision channel model \cite{Abramson77:PacketBroadcasting}, so that the content of a status update is correctly received whenever sent over a singleton slot, whereas no packet can be decoded in the presence of a collision.

 We further make some additional assumptions inspired by practical systems.
 First, we consider that the receiver is able to detect a collision when it takes place but does not have knowledge of the number of involved packets.
-Second, each transmission contains an identifier of the source, and the receiver becomes aware of the current value of a process upon decoding a packet from the corresponding source.
-Finally, no feedback is provided, so that a node is not aware of the outcome of its delivery attempt, nor can estimate the current channel load.
-Accordingly, no retransmissions are performed, and an update is only sent once.\footnote{This setup is commonly employed in many practical IoT systems, e.g. LoRaWAN \cite{LoRa}, where sensing tasks are performed by simple, battery-powered nodes that operate without feedback from the receiver.}
+Second, each transmission contains an identifier of the source, and the receiver becomes aware of the current value of a process upon decoding a packet from the corresponding source. \revTwo{Finally, no feedback is provided, so that a node is not aware of the outcome of its delivery attempt, nor can estimate the current channel load.
+Accordingly, no retransmission is performed.\footnote{This setup is commonly employed in many practical IoT systems, e.g. LoRaWAN \cite{LoRa}, where sensing tasks are performed by simple, battery-powered nodes that operate without feedback from the receiver.}}

 Without loss of generality, we consider as reference the source with index $k=0$ and drop the superscript in $X_n^{(k)}$.
 Thus, the sequence of symbols generated by the reference source will be denoted by